Spectron uses two complementary mechanisms:

 Scope tags partition data.
 Grants partition access:

-A principal receives verbs (
+A principal receives grant verbs (

 API keys bind a principal to a scope floor; the server clamps requests that try to escalate.